Tag

 Session Interface

 You don’t need an email or mobile number to start using the messaging app.
 All the messages on the app are sent via a decentralized onion-routing network similar to Tor.
-Despite being a privacy-focused app, Session’s user interface is quite customizable with and dark mode.
+Despite being a privacy-focused app, Session’s user interface is quite customizable with themes and .
 You get groups, video calls, voice messages, attachments, voice calls and even group calling functionality on this WhatsApp replacement app.

 Availability: Android, iOS, macOS, Windows, Linux (Free)